-This involves critical phase that starts after 3-7 days of onset of disease.
+This involves a critical phase that starts after 3-7 days of onset of disease.

-It is a deadly complication resulting from leakage of plasma, built up fluid, problems in breathing, extreme loss of blood or organ dysfunction.
+It is a deadly complication resulting from leakage of plasma, built-up fluid, problems in breathing, extreme loss of blood, or organ dysfunction.
 Doctors term it as Dengue Shock Syndrome and can be life-threatening.

 About 1 in 20 people having dengue acquire severe dengue.